 FBI, CJIS Division, and NICS Section Mission Statements ii

 Executive Summary iii

-Brady Handgun Violence Prevention Act of 1993 1
+Welcome to the NICS Section 1

-2009 NICS Operations
+2010 NICS Operations

 -NICS Participation 4

 -NICS Availability 5

 -Answer Speed 6

 -Transfer Process Abandonment Rate 7

 -Immediate Determination Rate 8

--Transactions processed in the NICS 9
+-Transactions Created in the NICS 9

 -NICS E-Check 10

 -Peak Season 11

 -NICS Denials 12

 -Firearm Retrieval Referrals 15

 -NICS Appeals 15

--Voluntary Appeal File 16
+-Voluntary Appeal File 15

--Explosives Background Checks 17
+-Explosives Background Checks 16

--NICS Index 18
+-NICS Index 17

--NICS Section's Other Successes 20
+-NICS Section's Other Successes 19

--NICS Section Outreach 20
+-NICS Section Outreach 19

-Welcome to the NICS Section . . .
+Welcome to the NICS Section...

 As a result of the passage of the Gun Control Act of 1968, certain individuals, such as convicted felons, were prohibited from possessing firearms.
-To strengthen federal firearms regulations, the Brady Handgun Violence Prevention Act of 1993 (Brady Act) required the U.S. Attorney General to establish the National Instant Criminal Background Check System (NICS) for Federal Firearms Licensees (FFLs) to contact by telephone, or other electronic means, for information to be supplied immediately as to whether the transfer of a firearm would violate Section 922 (g) or (n) of Title 18, United States Code (U.S.C.) or state law.
+To strengthen federal firearms regulations, the Brady Handgun Violence Prevention Act of 1993 (Brady Act) required the U.S. Attorney General to establish the National Instant Criminal Background Check System (NICS) for Federal Firearms Licensees (FFL) to contact by telephone, or other electronic means, for information to be supplied immediately as to whether the transfer of a firearm would violate Section 922 (g) or (n) of Title 18, United States Code (U.S.C.) or state law.

 The FBI developed the NICS through a cooperative effort with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF); the Department of Justice (DOJ); and local and state law enforcement agencies.
 On November 30, 1998, the NICS, designed to immediately respond to background check inquiries for prospective firearm transferees, was activated.
 For an FFL to initiate a NICS check, the prospective firearms transferee must complete and sign an ATF Form 4473, Firearms Transaction Record.
-The ATF Form 4473, which collects the subject's name and descriptive data (e.g., date of birth, sex, race, state of residence, country of citizenship), elicits information that may immediately indicate to an FFL that the subject is a prohibited person, thereby negating the need to continue the processing of the background check.
+The ATF Form 4473, which collects the subject's name and descriptive data (e.g., date of birth, sex, race, state of residence, country of citizenship), also elicits information that may immediately indicate to an FFL the subject is a prohibited person, thereby negating the need to continue the processing of the background check.
 When an FFL initiates a NICS background check, a name and descriptor search is conducted to identify any matching records in three nationally held databases managed by the FBI Criminal Justice Information Services (CJIS) Division.
 The databases searched during the background check process are:

 Interstate Identification Index (III): The III maintains subject criminal history records.
-As of December 31, 2009, the III records accessed and searched by the NICS during a background check numbered 56,039,417.
+As of December 31, 2010, the III records accessed and searched by the NICS during a background check numbered 58,562,944.

 National Crime Information Center (NCIC): The NCIC contains data on persons who are the subjects of protection orders or active criminal warrants, immigration violators, and others.
-As of December 31, 2009, the NCIC records searched by the NICS during a background check numbered 4,523,572.
+As of December 31, 2010, the NCIC records searched by the NICS during a background check numbered 4,825,796.

 NICS Index: The NICS Index, a database created specifically for the NICS, collects and maintains information contributed by local, state, tribal, and federal agencies pertaining to persons federally prohibited from receiving or possessing a firearm.
 Typically, the records maintained in the NICS Index are not available via the III or the NCIC.
-As of December 31, 2009, there were 5,687,562 records in the NICS Index.
+As of December 31, 2010, there were 6,442,538 records in the NICS Index.